NEET-PG 2015 — Community Medicine

 Explanation: ***0 to 100*** - The **Physical Quality of Life Index (PQLI)** is an index that measures the quality of life or well-being of a country, with values ranging from **0 (worst)** to **100 (best)**. - This standardized range allows for easy comparison of living standards and societal progress across different nations. *0 to 10* - This range is too small and does not accurately represent the comprehensive scoring system used for the **PQLI**, which aggregates multiple indicators. - While some individual metrics might use a 0-10 scale, the composite PQLI itself uses a broader range. *0 to 50* - This range is insufficient to capture the full spectrum of development indicators factored into the **PQLI**. - A maximum value of 50 would compress the data too much, making fine distinctions between countries less apparent. *100 to 200* - The **PQLI** is capped at 100, which signifies the highest possible quality of life; therefore, values above 100 are not possible. - This range suggests an overly optimistic or unstandardized index, which is not the case for PQLI.

-Question 10: What is the most common mode of transmission of HIV?
+Question 10: What is the definition of a reservoir in the context of infectious diseases?